 Make sure the location is right.
 For example, staying in a residential neighborhood is a lot more pleasant than the roadside parks or downtowns that hotels are often found in.
 Just make sure that you'll have access to the sites you want to visit from the AirBnB you stay at: it may be worth it to spend a little more on an Airbnb close to your destination and save some time spent in traffic later.
 Because you're visiting a strange area, check ahead of time to find out what services are available in the area.
 When I visited Charleston with my partner, we stayed in a lovely neighborhood - but soon learned that it took a long time to find a good place for breakfast.
 If your AirBnB doesn't offer breakfast, look for a spot ahead of time.
 Hopefully, your host will help you get to know the area!

 Communicate with your host.
 Some hosts organize their homes like hotels, with customer service and automated messages.
 Other hosts may treat you like visiting relatives in the spare bedroom.
 There's no one right approach as long as you have a comfortable stay in the end, but the important thing is to establish a relationship of mutual respect right away.
 Reach out to your hosts and let them known your check-in and check-out times and remember to ask if you have any questions about the house rules.

 Have a backup plan.
-Sometimes AirBnB hosts that have accepted your request need to cancel, even as soon as a week out from your trip.
-AirBnB will credit what you paid toward a different AirBnB - so just make sure your whole trip doesn't absolutely depend on staying in a certain place.
+Sometimes Airbnb hosts that have accepted your request need to cancel, even as soon as a week out from your trip.
+Airbnb will credit what you paid for a different AirBnB - so just make sure your whole trip doesn't absolutely depend on staying in a certain place.

 photo via RoutePerfect